-Decision-Making: For incidents which are in the pre-approved zone; the FOSC will make a decision with the Responsible Party; notify the RRT of the decision; and initiate dispersant operations, using the Region III Dispersant Operations Implementation Plan, which is contained in Volume 2 of the Selection Guide for Oil Spill Applied Technologies - Operations Plans (Appendix 8-C).
-For situations which do not have pre-approval, the checklist in Annex II of the MOU in Appendix 6-A plus Volume 1 of the Selection Guide for Oil Spill Response Countermeasures - Decision Making (Appendix 8-C) will be used to make a decision whether or not chemical countermeasures are applicable for that incident.
+Decision-Making: For incidents which are in the pre-approved zone; the FOSC will make a decision with the Responsible Party; notify the RRT of the decision; and initiate dispersant operations, using the Region III Dispersant Operations Implementation Plan, which is contained in Selection Guide for Oil Spill Applied Technologies - Volume I - Decision Making (January 2003) (Appendix 7-B2).
+For situations which do not have preapproval, the checklist in Annex II of the MOU in Appendix 5-A1 plus Selection Guide for Oil Spill Response Countermeasures - Volume I - Decision Making (June 2009) (Appendix 7-B1) will be used to make a decision whether or not chemical countermeasures are applicable for that incident.

-For convenience, major aspects of the MOU and the DEEP are summarized in the following matrix.
+For convenience, major aspects of the MOU are summarized in the following matrix.

-Chemical Countermeasures Pre-Approval MOU for RRT3 (coastal Delaware, Maryland, Virginia) Reference: Appendix 6-A1 77 Pre-approval for trial use only on spills 50 barrels (bbls) or less or on portions 50 bbls or less of larger spills, on waters within Big Stone Beach Anchorage in the Delaware Bay area.
-Trustees and states must be notified of the decision to deploy.
-Chemical Countermeasures area approved in advance for any size spill in this zone, which is 3 nautical miles (NM) seaward of the shoreline within Federal Region III to the outermost of the Exclusive Economic Zone (EEZ).
-Use MOU checklist in Annex II of Appendix 6-A to make the use/non-use decision.
-Zone 2 Chemical countermeasures may be approved for Trial Application Zone, 0.5 to 3 NM seaward of the shoreline or greater than 40 feet deep, excluding bays and coves (except Zone A).
-FOSC can only authorize a trial application of countermeasures (only on spills 50 bbls or less, or on portions 50 bbls or less of larger spills, subject to provisions of Annex III of Appendix 6-A), without concurrence.
+Chemical Countermeasures Pre-Approval MOU for RRT3 (coastal Delaware, Maryland, Virginia) Reference: Appendix 5-A1 Zone 2 Chemical countermeasures may be approved for Trial Application Zone, 0.5 to 3 NM seaward of the shoreline or greater than 40 feet deep, excluding bays and coves (except Zone A).
+FOSC can only authorize a trial application of countermeasures (only on spills 50 bbls or less, or on portions 50 bbls or less of larger spills, subject to provisions of Annex III of Appendix 5-A1), without concurrence.
 For operational application, FOSC must communicate with MOU signatory representatives; concurrence/non-concurrence decision is limited to within 4 hours after agency communication has been established.
-Use MOU checklist in Annex II of Appendix 6-A to make the use/non-use decision.
+Use MOU checklist in Annex II of Appendix 5-A1 to make the use/non-use decision.
 Zone 3 No pre-approval is granted on waters within 0.5 mile of shoreline or less than 40 feet deep, including all bays and coves.
 Case-by-case approval may be obtained if agency concurrence is obtained; concurrence/non-concurrence decision is limited to within 4 hours after agency communication has been established.
-Trial applications only on spills 50 bbls or less, or on portions 50 bbls or less of larger spills may be authorized subject to Annex III of Appendix 6-A provisions and agency concurrence; concurrence/non-concurrence decision is limited to within 4 hours after agency communication has been established.
-(SMART) i For other cl Requirements: For dispersants, the Special Monitoring of Applied Response Techniques s the minimum monitoring protocol to be used (Appendix 8-A). memical countermeasures, Vol. 1 of the Selection Guide for Oil Spill Response asures - Decision Making provides monitoring guidance (Appendix 8-C1).
-Section 7/Endangered Species Act (ESA): Formal consultation was completed for COREXIT 9527/9500 for MOU (Appendix 6-A1).
+Trial applications only on spills 50 bbls or less, or on portions 50 bbls or less of larger spills may be authorized subject to Annex III of Appendix 5-A1 provisions and agency concurrence; concurrence/non-concurrence decision is limited to within 4 hours after agency concurrence.
+Techniqu For other Monitoring Requirements: For dispersants, the Special Monitoring of Applied Response les (SMART) is the minimum monitoring protocol to be used (Appendix 7-A). chemical countermeasures, Selection Guide for Oil Spill Response Countermeasures - Volume ion Making (June 2009) provides monitoring guidance (Appendix 7-B1). //Endangered Species Act (ESA): Emergency consultation should be completed for T 9527/9500 for MOU (Appendix 5-A3).
 RRT3 MOU consultation initiated.